Transforming Humanitarian Energy Access

 Eligibility Criteria

-To be eligible, applicants must use existing clean energy technologies and focus on revenue generating energy delivery models.
-Inclusive Investment Pilot funds will not be available for technology research and development.
+Applicants were required to use existing clean energy technologies and focus on revenue generating energy delivery models.
+Funds were not available for technology research and development.

-Eligible technologies include (but are not limited to) solar power for irrigation, refrigeration/cold storage, grain milling and other agroprocessing; electric mobility; and clean cooking (biogas, carbonised briquettes, and electric cooking).
+Eligible technologies included (but were not limited to) solar power for irrigation, refrigeration/cold storage, grain milling and other agro–processing; electric mobility; and clean cooking (biogas, carbonised briquettes, and electric cooking).

 • An enterprise or not-for-profit organisation founded and led by refugees and forcibly displaced people may apply.

-• An entrepreneur who is a refugee or forcibly displaced person may apply.
+• An entrepreneur who is a refugee or forcibly displaced person.

-Projects must serve households, micro- and small-enterprises in the following refugee/IDP settlements:
+Serving households, micro- or small-enterprises in the following refugee/IDP settlements:

-• Projects can serve both displaced people and host communities
+Projects serving both displaced people and host communities were eligible for funding.

-Funding mechanisms – Inclusive Investment Pilot funding will be made available through three different products:
+Funding mechanisms – Inclusive Investment Pilot funding was made available through three different products:

 Product One – Enhancing group savings linked loans: